VeerpalKaur1511/MvcButton/Readme.txt

 and i do same in my assignment . its solved

  In the second step i add new file under Controller named HelloWorldController.
- Then add the given code and change namespace by MvcButton
+ Then add the given code and change namespace by MvcButton.

+10/10/2023   4.20pm

+I change my welcome method with the given code in the tutorial which  include two parameters agin change the welcome method , the i tested my application.